European Liver Patients' Association

 The European Liver Patients' Association (ELPA) is an international non-governmental organisation best known for its role in patient advocacy concerning liver diseases.
-ELPA is an umbrella organisation representing 39 members stemming from 29 European and non-European countries.
+ELPA is an umbrella organisation representing 40 members stemming from 30 European and non-European countries.

 History

 ELPA was created in June 2004, when 13 liver patient groups from 10 European and Mediterranean countries met to create the association.
 ELPA was formally launched in Paris on 14 April 2005 during the annual conference of the European Association for the Study of the Liver (EASL).

-Nowadays, ELPA represents 39 liver patients' organisations from 29 different countries (Albania, Belgium, Bosnia and Herzegovina, Cyprus, Croatia, Denmark, Egypt, Finland, France, Georgia, Hungary, Ireland, Israel, Italy, Kazakhstan, Montenegro, North Macedonia, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingdom).
+Nowadays, ELPA represents 40 liver patients' organisations from 30 different countries (Albania, Belgium, Bosnia and Herzegovina, Cyprus, Croatia, Denmark, Egypt, Finland, France, Georgia, Hungary, Ireland, Israel, Italy, Kazakhstan, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingdom).

 Objectives

 ELPA aims to promote the interests of people with liver disease and, in particular: